History of Südwestrundfunk: Südwestfunk

-The Südwestfunk (SWF) was a German radio and television station with its head office in Baden-Baden and with radio and TV-studios there and in the old arsenal of Mainz.
-It was operating in the former French zone of Germany, which became the southern part of Baden-Württemberg and the Land of Rhineland-Palatinate.
-Those regions are not as densely populated as the North of Baden-Württemberg with Süddeutscher Rundfunk.
+The Südwestfunk (SWF) was a German radio and television station with its head office in Baden-Baden and with radio and TV studios there and in the old arsenal of Mainz.
+It operated in the former French zone of Germany, which became the southern part of Baden-Württemberg and the federal state of Rhineland-Palatinate.
+Those regions were not as densely populated as the north of Baden-Württemberg with its Süddeutscher Rundfunk.

-The Südwestfunk was member of the ARD and produced TV programs for ARD and in cooperation with Süddeutscher Rundfunk for Südwest 3 (a so-called "drittes Programm" / 3rd TV-program), with Saarländischer Rundfunk as third partner for this regional television program.
+The Südwestfunk was member of the ARD and produced TV programs for ARD and in cooperation with Süddeutscher Rundfunk for Südwest 3 (a so-called drittes Programm / "third station"), with Saarländischer Rundfunk as third partner for this regional television station.

-Südwestfunk also produced 4 radio programs:
+Südwestfunk also broadcasts the following radio stations: